Personal Post: My Story With Mindfulnes

 Lets understand the basics:

 Mindfulness training develops your capacity to consciously act and respond with awareness and clarity rather than react out of habitual pattern.
 It helps you bring greater concentration and focus to all your daily activities.
 It helps monitor levels of stress and distress, and take effective steps to address them.
 It helps you positively take action to renew your energy- physically, emotionally and mentally.
 This kind of practice, means giving yourself time and space to really know yourself, to calm down and reflect, so that your actions can be more in line with what is beneficial and helpful to yourself and those around you.
+Dive into onto this post to learn more about how you can get started with mindfulness.

 Where it all began.

 You can read more about IUGR here- Article.
-I wish I had known about my genetic mutation through my pregnancies, thankful I know now.

 During the challenging period when I was advised to go on hospital bedrest for several months leading up to the gestation date, mindfulness became an integral part of my daily routine.
 A family friend's advice during a bout of depression proved invaluable: "just get up, make your bed, brush your hair, brush your teeth and put your clothes on."
 This simple routine, combined with mindfulness practice three times a day, became my anchor throughout my time in the hospital.

-β€œIf you want to change the world, start off by making your bed.”
-Admiral William H. McRaven
+“If you want to change the world, start off by making your bed.”

 Articles on gut health and Anxiety-